 Worship in the Chapel of the Holy Grail

 Formal chapel services are held the first Monday of every month during the academic year.
-It is open at all other times for use by the DDH community, who sometimes gather for evening prayer or lectio divina.
+It is open at all other times for use by the DDH community.

 The chapel may be rented by members of the University community for weddings or other religious services.
 For rental information, email Administrator Marsha Peeler or telephone her at 773.643.4411.